Fani1996/FoodSquare/README.md

 Special Thanks
 --------------

-    Special thanks to all coders that are really helpful for my very first Swift project, this project may include some bits of  codes that are not original.
+Special thanks to all coders that are really helpful for my very first Swift project,
+<br>this project may include some bits of  codes that are not original.